Terms and Conditions

 21.11 Entire Agreement.
 This Agreement, together with all applicable Service Orders, constitutes the entire agreement between the parties with respect to its subject matter and supersedes all prior and contemporaneous agreements, representations, warranties, and understandings of any kind, whether oral or written.
 Customer acknowledges that it has not relied on any representation or promise by Company that is not expressly contained in this Agreement.

-21.12 Website Information.
-Information and content provided on Company’s website is for general informational purposes only.
-Company does not warrant the accuracy, completeness, or currency of any information on its website.
-Website information is subject to change without notice and does not constitute a binding offer or warranty by Company.
+21.12 Website, Marketing, and Communication Content.
+Information and content provided on Company’s website, in marketing materials, in advertising, in product listings, and through any Communication (as defined in § 22) — including content generated by AI Tools — is for general informational purposes only.
+Company does not warrant the accuracy, completeness, or currency of any such content.
+All such content is subject to change without notice and does not constitute a binding offer, quote, warranty, or commitment by Company.
+The treatment of all Communications, including AI Tool output, is further governed by § 22.

 21.13 Export Controls.
 Customer agrees to comply with all applicable U.S. export control laws and regulations, including the Export Administration Regulations (15 C.F.R.
 Part 730 et seq.) and the International Traffic in Arms Regulations.
 Customer shall not export, re-export, transfer, or provide Equipment or Services to any country, entity, or person on any applicable U.S. government restricted party list, or in any manner that would violate applicable export control laws.